 It’s the primary shipper who decides whether the goods to be transported are hazardous.
 This shipper also decides which class should be assigned to the goods.
 He knows the merchandise to be transported and the substances it contains.
 He is in the best position to classify it accordingly.

 If the manufacturer of the waste and the consignor are not the same person, the manufacturer is required to provide the consignor with the necessary information.
 The consignor is obliged to pass on the necessary information to all the other parties involved in the transport operation.
 Certain dangerous substances may only be transported if they have received an express transport authorization mentioning their name.

 The DGR establishes a list of substances or objects that are assimilated to a dangerous substance--regardless of their properties.
 These are:

-Some hazardous wastes were already covered by regulations, policies or directives before the coming into force of the DGR.
-This means that in cases where the existing framework had proven adequate, these wastes were excluded from the concept of hazmat.
+Some hazardous materials were already covered by regulations, policies or directives before the coming into force of the DGR.
+This means that in cases where the existing framework had proven adequate, these materials were excluded from the concept of hazmat.
 These are:

 These texts precisely describe the requirements on the:

-They also define the organizational measures, obligations and responsibilities in the transport of hazardous wastes.
+They also define the organizational measures, obligations and responsibilities in the transport of hazardous materials.